 - If you are a senior and need final expense insurance.
 Many seniors realize just before it’s too late that the life insurance they had through work will cancel when they retire or maybe they do not have any life insurance at all.
 In these cases (and there are very many), a senior will need to purchase Final Expense Insurance (using whole life insurance) because term policies will not fit that particular need.
 A term insurer will not insure an 80-year-old person, they require a purchase of at least $50,000 which would likely be unaffordable, and a term policy expires.

 - You want permanent insurance that builds cash value.
 The old saying “buy term and invest the rest” really only works for individuals who are principled in saving and investing.
 It also doesn’t work well if you invest in low-interest mutual funds.
 If you want to earn realistic interest on your money and never lose money if the market goes south, Indexed Universal Life would be a better solution.
-Plus the IUL policy can develop a tax-free income stream which works perfectly to supplement your retirement.
+Plus the IUL policy can develop a tax-free income stream that works perfectly to supplement your retirement.

 - Estate Conservation and Planning.
 I’m not aware of any financial planner who would recommend term insurance for estate conservation or planning.
 It just won’t work.
 People with high net worth need to take the necessary steps to protect their assets from being taxed when they pass on and leave their estate to their children.
 Here again, we would recommend a survivorship policy and you cannot do this with term insurance.
-In these types of cases, you would be better served by speaking with an insurance professional at InsuranceQuotes2Day.

 Why is Term Insurance so much Cheaper?